akira/exq_ui/README.md

 By default the empty namespace is used, so you can access the UI via:  `http://localhost:4040/`.

 When setting a different web_namespace, for example `exq_ui`, you can access the UI via: `http://localhost:4040/exq_ui`.

+The `server` option allows you to refrain from starting the web server during tests.
+It is set to `true` by default.

 ## Web UI: